-Above: The areas of the Kaeng Krachan Forest Complex (only parts in the Kingdom of Thailand, apologizes for the lack of a precise demarcation), now a new UNESCO Natural World Heritage as of July 2021.
+Above: The areas of the Kaeng Krachan Forest Complex (only parts in the Kingdom of Thailand, now a new UNESCO Natural World Heritage as of July 2021.
 The area stretches from north to south – from Ratchaburi to Prachuap Khiri Khan provinces – on the west side of Thailand.

 Above: A morning scene – the much-coveted sea of mist – on top of Khao Phanoen Thung in Kaeng Krachan National Park.